EltonAugusto/ai-powered-release-notes-generator/README.md

 ## How It Works

 It constructs a request to the JIRA API to fetch issues from a specified project that are marked as "Done" within the last week.
 Retrieved issues are organized by epic and assignee, providing a structured overview.
 A detailed message is generated, summarizing the completed tasks, customizable based on the project.
-The script then sends the generated message to a specified Internal Notifier endpoint, ensuring team members are updated with the latest project achievements.
+The script then sends the generated message to a specified endpoint, ensuring team members are updated with the latest project achievements.

 Results: